cfinke/PHP-GEDCOM-Tools/README.md

 Usage:

-`./scripts/export-branch.php --gedcom=/path/to/existing-tree.ged --branch='John Doe' --out=/path/to/new-tree.ged`
+`./scripts/export-branch.php --gedcom=/path/to/existing-tree.ged --person='John Doe' --out=/path/to/new-tree.ged`

-The `--branch` argument must match exactly the name of the person you want at the top of the tree.
+The `--person` argument must match exactly the name of the person you want at the top of the tree.